You are here

 You can minimize the risk of rabies by avoiding close contact with wildlife.
 Remember, rabid animals often lose their fear of humans and may appear unusually friendly.
 Also ensure your house is unattractive to wild animals by keeping garbage bins securely fastened and sheds and garages closed.
+Exclude bats from your home and attic by repairing openings that may allow them to enter.
 If your domestic animals are bitten or scratched by a wild animal, consult your veterinarian immediately.

 What if I think I’ve been exposed to rabies?

 Prompt medical attention is essential.
-If you’ve been bitten by any animal, clean and disinfect the wound thoroughly, then contact Health Link at 1-866-408-5465 immediately.
-If the biting animal can be confined without further danger, it should be kept in a secure area until the Alberta Public Health Veterinarian can be contacted.
+If you’ve been bitten by any animal, clean and disinfect the wound thoroughly, then contact your doctor, local public health office, or Health Link at 811 immediately.
+If the biting animal can be confined without further danger, it should be kept in a secure area until appropriate management has been determined.
 Rabies is a reportable disease in Alberta and Canada.
-Depending on the circumstances, the animal will be quarantined for monitoring, or euthanized for testing.
-The animal’s vaccination status will influence this decision.
-Your physician, public health official or veterinarian will arrange for the involvement of the Alberta Public Health Veterinarian.
+Healthy domestic animals that bite a human are typically observed for signs of rabies for ten days.
+Wild animals as well as domestic animals showing signs of rabies may be euthanized for testing.
+Your physician, public health official or veterinarian will contact Alberta Rabies Program staff if testing is required.

 Remember - rabies is a fatal disease!
 Every biting incident should be investigated, even if the animal in question appears healthy.